 Begin by tapping into the voice of the customer (VoC).
 Survey users directly or analyze their conversations with your sales or customer success teams.

 Use G2 reviews to dig deeper into your ideal customer profile (ICP) and get topic ideas.
-John Ozuysal, Co-founder and CMO of Datapad, suggests using competitors’ G2 reviews to zero in on high-intent topics.
+John Ozuysal, Founder of House of Growth and Datapad, suggests using competitors’ G2 reviews to zero in on high-intent topics.

 Startups with existing customer bases can cross-check these topic ideas against interviews with champion users.
 But for early-stage startups without a much active user base, John recommends consulting with the founding team to prioritize topics.